 Fall Semester - July 1

-Letter of Appeal-You must print this form and mail or email it according to the instructions on the form.
+Letter of Appeal-You must print this form and mail or email it to email@example.com.

 For more information on the Academic Appeal process, please contact Mrs. Carol Marshall at (910) 672 1711.
 Send all email inquiries to firstname.lastname@example.org.